=

 - Use Case: Use

-when you need the file to be included exactly once, similar torequire_once
+include_oncewhen you need the file to be included exactly once, similar torequire_once, but with non-critical files.

 Example: